ionic-team/ionic-docs/src/content/installation/android.md

 ## Java

-Native Android apps are compiled with the [Java](https://java.com/en/) programming language.
-Download JDK8 from the [download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+Native Android apps are compiled with the <a href="https://java.com/en/" target="_blank">Java</a> programming language.
+Download JDK8 from the <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html" target="_blank">download page</a>.

 <blockquote>
   <p>Java 10 is still a bit too new and doesn't work well with Cordova.
 We recommend JDK8.</p>